 This soundbar doesn’t have height channels and doesn’t support Atmos.

 The Samsung N450 has sub-par sound enhancement features.
 It's missing room correction, which means this soundbar may sound differently depending on your room.
-It also lacks a dialog enhancement feature, so if you have difficulty hearing voices and speech, especially at low volume, this soundbar won’t be able to help you with that.
+It also lacks a dialogue enhancement feature, so if you have difficulty hearing voices and speech, especially at low volume, this soundbar won’t be able to help you with that.
 On the upside, you can adjust the amount of bass coming from the sub, and you have a 7-band graphic EQ, which is decent but doesn’t allow for that much control over the general frequency response.

 The Samsung HW-N450 has only the most common inputs.
 You have an Optical Audio In, which is great for surround sound, but you also get an HDMI ARC to connect to your TV and a Full HDMI In to connect to one external device like a game console.
 For those who prefer wired connections over Bluetooth, the HW-N450 offers an Analog 3.5mm jack in to help you connect to your portable media player or phone.
 Finally, the soundbar has a micro USB port that can play files and also appears in the inputs list.

 Over the HDMI ARC port, this soundbar supports Dolby Digital and DTS, which are the most common formats supported by soundbars.
-You should have no issues decoding 5.1 surround sound from any content that supports it, like Blu-ray discs or streaming media.
+You shouldn't have issues decoding 5.1 surround sound from any content that supports it, like Blu-ray discs or streaming media.
 Unfortunately, due to ARC's limitations, you can't play lossless formats.

 The Samsung HW-N450 allows you to play content wirelessly through Bluetooth.
-You can easily connect your tablet to enjoy your music but unfortunately, you can’t connect to WiFi, or cast using Chromecast built-in or AirPlay.
+You can easily connect your tablet to enjoy your music, but unfortunately you can’t connect to WiFi or cast using Chromecast built-in or AirPlay.

 The Samsung HW-N450 has a maximum passthrough of 1080p, so your TV won't display 4k video even if both your PC and TV support it.